Super Bowl LIV argument at California barbecue leads to shooting, police say

 A fight over the teams facing off in Super Bowl LIV ended in a shooting in California that left one person injured, police said.

-The Fresno Police Department told FOX26 the incident happened shortly before noon Saturday after a homeless man on a bicycle approached a barbeque in the front yard of a home decorated with 49ers flags and other items.
+The Fresno Police Department told FOX26 Fresno the incident happened shortly before noon Saturday after a homeless man on a bicycle approached a barbeque in the front yard of a home decorated with 49ers flags and other items.

 An argument soon began between the homeless man and another man in his 20s.